jfx/ansible-collection-common/jfx/common/roles/install_opt/README.md

 ansible-galaxy collection install jfx.common
 ```

-* Then use the roles from the collection in the playbook:
+* Then use the role from the collection in the playbook:

 example: